 Harvest

-The wonderful smells of pies out of the oven, the hustle and bustle of activity in the kitchen, all were indications of preparation being made for food for the harvest crew due to arrive that morning.
+The wonderful smells of pies out of the oven and the hustle and bustle of activity in the kitchen were all indications of preparation being made for food for the harvest crew due to arrive that morning.

 Neighbor men were called into action to help with harvest at our farm.
 The equipment was all checked to be in working order and soon the wagons went into the field to gather the bundles of wheat and oats ready to be threshed.
 The threshing machine was shared among the Spomer, Kleinsasser and Groves families, and it was our turn today.